 Experimental access to the LLCP has proven extremely challenging because it lies within the crystallization-prone \emph{no-man’s-land}.
 Only very recent experiments have managed to penetrate this regime, probing various physical quantities on ultra-short time scales before ice formation intervenes \cite{kim2017maxima,kim2020experimental,tyburski2025observation,you2026experimental}.
-In this regard, molecular dynamics simulations have played an important role in searching for support for the LLCP hypothesis has relied on information coming from molecular dynamics simulations.
+In this regard, molecular dynamics simulations have played an important role in searching for support for the LLCP hypothesis.

-Very recently, atomistic simulations using machine-learning based potentials trained on first-principles data\cite{gartner2022liquid,sciortino2025constraints} seem to confirm the original hypothesis of the existence of an LLT that were based on the ST2 potential\cite{poole1992phase}, while studies based on the classical point-charge model TIP4P/2005 have produced conflicting conclusions on the presence of an LLT \cite{debenedetti2020second,jedrecy2023free,overduin2013analysis,sciortino2024free}.
+Very recently, atomistic simulations using machine-learning–based potentials trained on first-principles data\cite{gartner2022liquid,sciortino2025constraints} have confirmed the original LLT hypothesis proposed on the basis of simulations with the ST2 potential\cite{poole1992phase}, while studies employing the classical point-charge model TIP4P/2005 have yielded differing conclusions regarding the presence of an LLT\cite{debenedetti2020second,jedrecy2023free,overduin2013analysis,sciortino2024free}.
 In this respect it has been highlighted recently that the meta-stability between the two liquid states is restricted to a very narrow pressure interval of 200 bars, which may contribute to these conflicting observations\cite{sciortino2024free}.
-Although these simulations have pushed the boundary to microsecond timescales, comparable to the ultrafast experiments that briefly access deeply supercooled water before crystallization intervenes, equilibration at these low temperatures becomes exceedingly challenging due to the very long structural relaxation times.
-At these conditions, the dynamics becomes glassy and the inference of thermodynamic quantities from simulations becomes difficult.
+Although these simulations have pushed the boundary to microsecond timescales, comparable to the ultrafast experiments that briefly access deeply supercooled water before crystallization intervenes, equilibration at these low temperatures is known to be challenging due to the very long structural relaxation times.
+At these conditions, the dynamics becomes glassy, raising the question of whether thermodynamic quantities can still be reliably inferred from simulations.
 This challenge also translates to experiments deriving thermodynamic support for the presence of an LLCP\cite{you2026experimental}, since they involve measurements limited to the microsecond timescales before the onset of crystallization.
 But can equilibrium truly be established on these timescales once structural relaxation becomes comparable to, or exceeds, the experimental observation window?